Philosophy and Purpose

 Complainant: the individual or group affected by the alleged incident.
 The terms complainant and victim may be used interchangeably.
 In some situations, the complainant and the reporter may be the same individual or group.

-Judicial Officer: a staff member with administrative authority and responsibility for oversight and enforcement of Student Conduct policies and procedures.
-This responsibility includes formulating and implementing policies and procedures, in cooperation with other appropriate University bodies, for the consideration of conduct violations and the imposition of sanctions in an efficient, consistent, fair, legal, and educationally meaningful manner.
+Conduct Educator: a staff member trained in the conduct review process to adjudicate cases and who has the administrative authority and responsibility for oversight and enforcement of Student Conduct policies and procedures and the imposition of sanctions in an efficient, consistent, fair, and educationally meaningful manner.

 Reporter: the individual or group filing an incident report for an alleged violation.